cgettings/Light-Pollution-Map/README.md

 ## Overview

 This map shows the brightness<sup id="note1">[1](#footnote1)</sup> of the night sky from Maryland to Maine, constructed using [Leaflet](https://leafletjs.com/), mostly via the [`{leaflet}`](https://rstudio.github.io/leaflet/) package in R and its extension packages.
-Click anywhere on the map, and you'll get up to 10 of the closest locations that are at least 1 mag/arcsec^2 darker than the clicked point.
+Click anywhere on the map, and you'll get (by default) the closest single point that is at least 1 mag/arcsec^2 darker than the clicked point.
+You can use the "dark point properties" control to change: the number of dark points, their magnitude difference from the clicked point, and their maximum distance away.

 My inspiration was the awesome [lightpollutionmap.info](https://www.lightpollutionmap.info/#zoom=6.90&lat=5302607&lon=-8417855&layers=B0FFFFFTFFFFFFFFF),<sup id="note2">[2](#footnote2)</sup> and my deep dislike of rainbow color palettes.
 Data were downloaded from [*Supplement to: The New World Atlas of Artificial Night Sky Brightness*](http://doi.org/10.5880/GFZ.1.4.2016.001).<sup id="note3">[3](#footnote3)</sup>